gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Rash looked her up and down.
 "Really?
 Because I think you look amazing.
 Excuse me."
-He winked and stepped around the speechless fourteen-year-old.
+He winked and stepped around the speechless sixteen-year-old.

 They were the last to reach the sturdy wooden platform that hung over the cloud pen.
 "Ears all!"
 Aft said loudly.